Bachelor of Science in Business Administration (BSBA)

 Integrating Faith into the Workplace

 The business world needs Christian leaders.
 Be one of them.
 Whether you’re an aspiring business mogul, want to run your own startup, work at a Fortune 500 company, or consider yourself more of the entrepreneurial type, get the training you need to succeed.

-Through our business administration program, you'll receive a blend of both Bible and business classes, equipping you spiritually and academically to effectively serve in your professional and personal life.
+Through our business administration major, you’ll receive a blend of both Bible and business classes, equipping you spiritually and academically to effectively serve in your professional and personal life.
 Our hands-on learning and practical business training puts our graduating students on equal footing with other candidates applying for entry-level business positions.
-Our business administration program is truly singular and offers students a unique chance to learn how to integrate their faith into the workplace through a Christian education at college.
+Our business administration program is truly singular and offers students a unique chance to learn how to integrate their faith into the workplace through Christian education.

 This course will examine how an organization operates financially, how money flows through an organization and how to develop successful financial business strategies.
 How to use financial statements to make business decisions will be presented.
 This course is business-oriented with a particular emphasis on practical applications and problem-solving techniques.